h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 (This section to be removed by the RFC editor.)

-This specification is being implemented (client and server) in the FreeRADIUS project which is hosted on GitHub.
-URL TBD.
-The code implementation "diff" is approximately 2,000 lines, including build system changes and changes to configuration parsers.
+This specification is being implemented (client and server) in the FreeRADIUS project which is hosted on GitHub at https://github.com/FreeRADIUS/freeradius-server/tree/v3.2.x  The code implementation "diff" is approximately 1,000 lines, including build system changes and changes to configuration parsers.

 # Privacy Considerations